-If you want to make the most of your Ligurian adventure and prefer private transfers, you could start your explorations by taking a quick one hour train ride (or hiring a driver to take you) from Florence to Pisa, and then beginning a tour of Liguria with this 13-day itinerary that takes you from Cinque Terre and up the coast to Portofino.
+If you want to make the most of your Ligurian adventure and prefer private transfers, you could start your explorations by taking a quick one hour train ride (or hiring a driver to take you) from Florence to Pisa, and then beginning a tour of Liguria with this 13-day itinerary that takes you from Cinque Terre up the coast to Portofino and beyond.

 By Private Transfer

 Duration: 3 hours, more with stops

 Hiring a private driver for your journey from Tuscany to Liguria is your best option if you want a relaxing way to experience the beauty of the two regions while traveling to Portofino.
 The center of Portofino is a small port-side village where cars are not allowed, and not having to worry about a car once you arrive can be a plus.

 If you don't have much luggage, another option would be to have the driver take you to the port in Santa Margherita Ligure and then take a ferry for a 15-minute ride down the coast.
 Or, you can arrange a private boat ride by working with one of our local specialists.

 If Portofino isn't your final destination in Liguria, then you may want to consider renting a car and making the scenic drive from Tuscany to the coast yourself.
 It is possible to rent an automatic transmission car in Italy, but manuals are more prevalent and will be less expensive to rent.
 You’ll also want to factor in the cost of gas (prices are by liters, not gallons) for your road trip.